ecorey/Spatial-Topologies/README.md

 - **leftDual (ld)**
 - **rightDual (rd)**

-# Each of the three operations given above will give a relation as a result, and the operations can also be applied recursively.
+# Each of these three operations given will also produce a relation as a result, and the operations can also be applied recursively.

-# This program verifies exhaustively (for each of the eleven relations) that:
+# This program verifies exhaustively (for each of the eleven relations (R) ) that:

 - 1.1a: conv(ld(R)) is equivalent to ld(conv(R))